SourLemonJuice/i18nglish.c/README.md

 The executable file will named `i18nglish.out`.
 At now, the compiler is `clang`.

 But for Microsoft Windows, I don't have too many ideas.
 I don't want to use MSVC because the complier's flags are very different.\
 So now, my choice is MinGW-w64(MSYS2) in Windows OS.
-Goto MSYS2 bash and run `make i18nglish.exe` to build *.exe* file, as for garbled-character Bug... just ignore them.
+Goto MSYS2 bash and run `make i18nglish.exe` to build the *.exe* file, as for garbled-character Bug... just ignore them.

 If need to compile a release version, run make with the argument `releaseBuild=1`.